The Big One — the Christmas Niche…

 Christmas is a time for celebration and being with loved ones.

-Get past the sentimental aspect of the holiday and you’re looking at a shopping period when consumers spend billions upon billions upon billions of dollars across numerous products, services, and events.
+Get past the sentimental aspect of the holiday and you’re looking at a shopping period when consumers spend billions of dollars on numerous products, services, and events.

-The following is going to provide you with a blueprint for developing a niche affiliate site around Christmas.
+The following is going to provide you with a blueprint for developing a Christmas niche affiliate site.
 It will give you the basics of the site setup, content ideas, promotional strategies, and more.

-A combination of website templates, plugins, and marketing resources will have your site up and running in no time at all.
+A combo of website templates, plugins, and marketing resources will have your site up in no time.

 Simple: keep it holiday themed.